BlockstreamResearch/bip-frost-dkg/README.md

 and it assumes that signers have access to a secure broadcast mechanism.
  - TODO Explain how funds are lost if broadcast doesn't work.

-The aim of this document is to describe *RecPedPod*, a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and secure broadcast and thus is easy to deploy in practice.
+The aim of this document is to describe *ChillDKG*, a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and secure broadcast and thus is easy to deploy in practice.